 Kevin Leo Smith, a director of the Safari Investment Advisory, says the situation regarding hunting in Botswana is both complicated and opaque

-Tourism to Botswana is under threat, according to Janine Avery of the Conservation African Trust who says ‘consumers and sections of the media’ are calling for a travel boycott to that country, following proposals to lift the hunting ban.
+Tourism to Botswana is under threat, according to the Conservation African Trust who say ‘consumers and sections of the media’ are calling for a travel boycott to that country, following proposals to lift the hunting ban.

 However, Kevin Leo Smith, a director of the Safari Investment advisory, says: “Everyone needs to celebrate the success of conservation in Botswana and slow down on the kneejerk responses while they do their consulting.
 Make sure, if you feel strong enough, that you take your place at the consultation tables (this is not in the media).